TrainWeb.org Facebook Page

 Map: Ba 35 A 9 Topographic Maps

-On the right the thumb protruding from North Avenue marks the north portal of the West Baltimore tunnel opened by the Baltimore & Potomac (B&P) Railroad during 1873.
-The B&P Tunnel has three sections -- this one named for nearby John Street -- all of which were inherited by the Pennsylvania Railroad and are now part of Amtrak's Northeast Corridor.
-On average a train rumbles through every 10 minutes, most of which are Amtrak and MARC passenger trains, plus a few Norfolk Southern freights.
+On the right, the thumb protruding from North Avenue marks the north portal of the West Baltimore tunnel opened by Baltimore & Potomac (B&P) Railroad during 1873.
+B&P Tunnel has three sections -- this one named for nearby John Street -- all of which were inherited by Pennsylvania Railroad and are now part of Amtrak's Northeast Corridor.
+A train rumbles through every 10 minutes on average, most of which are Amtrak and MARC passenger trains, plus a few Norfolk Southern freights.
 The old tunnel has become an operational bottleneck due to limiting height, curves, and grade.

 Link: LoC source photo